VINAYCHARY07/Advancing-Law-Enforcement-Through-Data-Driven-Policing/README.md

 # 🚔  Advancing Law Enforcement Through Data-Driven Policing
+DIRECT GRADUATE PROJECT 2 @ Northwest Missouri State University

 ## 📝 Description
 This project,  focuses on advancing law enforcement through data-driven analysis of traffic stop data.
 Utilizing the power of PySpark, we dive deep into the nuances of gender disparities, search practices, stop durations, and age-related patterns to foster fair practices and enhance public safety.